 Building smart products for fun — experiments at the edge of AI and product thinking.

 I'm an AI Product Manager who loves building things for fun.
 These projects are experiments, side bets, and learning exercises — not client work.
-Mostly curious about where AI meets real human problems.
+Mostly curious about where AI meets real human problems — lately that's meant voice cloning, transcription, and localization tooling that helps content travel across languages and markets.

 From script to Premiere-ready sequence — automatically.
 An end-to-end AI pipeline that transcribes a voiceover, plans every shot, sources and ranks the footage, writes on-screen graphics, and exports a finished Premiere Pro project.
 Built solo, top to bottom.